 Master of Arts

-The Master of Arts in Clinical Psychology (MA) is an intensive program designed to provide students with the knowledge and skills to become limited licensed psychologists and psychotherapists.
+The Master of Arts in Clinical Psychology (MA) is an intensive program designed to provide students with the knowledge and skills to become limited licensed psychologists.

 The curriculum challenges students to integrate core knowledge of psychology with emerging clinical skills and attitudes.
 The program bridges traditional and applied programs by emphasizing psychological theories and concepts, personal experience, clinical training, and research.
 The instructional format is interactive and combines a variety of teaching methods.